 Millions of years of evolution have led local species of plants and insects to rely on one another, in reciprocal relationships.
 Plants need specific insects to pollinate them effectively.
 Insects needs specific pollen or nectar sources to thrive.
 Food crops need pollinators that overwinter in the debris of native plant gardens.
 Fish depend on grassland insects falling into ponds for much of their protein.
 Birds rely on caterpillars and seeds to sustain their numbers.
 Our local food webs need native plants.

 Genetic resilience can be bolstered when we plant seeds that were collected from plant communities with numerous parent plants from various generations.
 Planting seeds from local plant populations helps to ensure that the plants will be adapted to growing conditions like soil type, water availability and seasonal changes.
 This supports the growth of healthy, strong plants.
-Healthy plant communities are better equipped to overcome pests, diseases and climate changes.
+Resilient habitats and plant communities are better equipped to overcome pests, diseases and climate changes.

 Native wildflowers, grasses and trees are the evolutionary host plants for countless species of moth and butterfly caterpillars.
 The dramatic decrease in population numbers of native bird species is directly correlated to the disappearance of these plants (as habitats are destroyed) and therefore, the caterpillars they feed.
 Just to put it in perspective: one pair of nesting chickadees needs 6000-9000 caterpillars to raise their young!
 Ecosystem restoration with native plants, is essential for rebuilding resilient habitats.

 In our seed store, the category "Larval Host Plants" is a tag we were able to include on almost all the species we carry!
 These plants feed butterfly and moth caterpillars, which in turn feed countless baby birds.
 We think it is pretty incredible that almost all native plants feed caterpillars.
 On the flip side, if you have a "slug" problem, you probably have lots of non-native plants!
 This is a real testament to the fact that planting native species is a great way to positively impact local and native biodiversity and ecosystem resilience!